jsr6720/jsr6720.github.io/_posts/2020-10-25-15-secrets-successful-people-know-about-time-management.md

 ## My Review 4/5

-Quick read that nicely summarizes some of the best stress management techniques and task maximization strategies. <br/><br/>I do get that kruse is also selling consulting.
+Quick read that nicely summarizes some of the best stress management techniques and task maximization strategies.

+I do get that kruse is also selling consulting.
 Some of the material just refers out to his website.

 ### Date Read
 2020/10/25